conchaasensio/frontend-code-test/README.md

 + Add e2e tests.
 + Make it responsive.
 + Improve the design of the app.
-+ Improve the look and feel of the app.
++ Improve the look and feel and UI of the app.
 + Dockerize the app.
 ***